Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: The good news: octahedral graphs

-Jungerman and Ringel~\cite{JungermanRingel-Octa} used orientable cascades to construct triangular embeddings for $n \not\equiv 2 \pmod{3}$ and conjectured that for the remaining octahedral graphs, their genus matches the Euler lower bound.
-We solve this longstanding conjecture, primarily through orientable cascades \emph{with vortices}.
-Thus the genus of the octahedral graphs can be computed largely using one unified approach.
+Jungerman and Ringel~\cite{JungermanRingel-Octa} constructed triangular embeddings of $O_{2m}$ when $m \equiv 0,1 \pmod{3}$ using orientable cascades.
+For the remaining octahedral graphs, they conjectured that the genus matches the Euler lower bound, as well.
+We resolve the missing cases, also using orientable cascades:

 \begin{theorem}